renangarciasoz/livus/README.md

 ├── /modules            # Modules of application based on domains, all module should have a low coupling, all module should be a strong candidate to be extracted and become a micro-frontend on feature.
 ├── /pages              # Components that compose modules and layout with routes and application composition, this layer should not be extracted from the project.
 ├── /services           # Abstraction of API request and outside components, such as: Analytics, Feature flags and Browser storage management
-├── /**/**tests**       # All unit and integration tests ├── /**/**snapshots**.  # Snapshots files should have the same file's name and extension of the test but with a ".snap" on the end.
+├── /ui                 # UI components for extract a core library ├── /**/**tests**       # All unit and integration tests ├── /**/**snapshots**.  # Snapshots files should have the same file's name and extension of the test but with a ".snap" on the end.
 Example: "login.test.ts.snap"
 ```